 A Member asked for clarity on the % reduction that would be needed from the Schools Block (primary and secondary school funding formulae) to fund the 120 places and asked whether this decision was committing the Forum to the 1.5% reduction that is shown in the primary and secondary consultation document in 2017/18.
 The Business Advisor (Schools) stated that the 1.5% reduction is also seeking to finance the 2nd tranche of places from September 2017, as well as other cost pressures within the High Needs Block.
 As such, the % reduction that is needed specifically to fund the 1st tranche of 120 places is lower than this.
 We would also be looking to use reserve / one off monies to finance the proportion of cost relating to the period January to March 2017.
-However, in taking the decision the High Needs Block in 2017/18.
+However, in taking the decision the Forum would be accepting a level of contribution from the Schools Block to the High Needs Block in 2017/18.
 The Business Advisor initially estimated that a reduction of 0.95% would be needed to fund the 1st tranche of places in 2017/18, but he revised this down to an estimated 0.69%, stressing that this is a very rough calculation.